-The number of owner-builder policies has been declining since 2006, from almost 6,000 a year to less than 2,000 a year.
+The number of owner-builder policies has been declining since 2006, from almost 6,000 a year to less than 2,000 a year, although there was a small increase in 2017.

-Owner-builders are considered a higher risk category than registered builders and have a higher rate of claims, even though the total number of claims is very small (just 123 since 2002).
+Owner-builders are considered a higher risk category than registered builders and have a higher rate of claims, even though the total number of claims is very small (just 192 since 2002).

-The average cost of a closed and finalised claim is around \$17,400.
+The average cost of a closed and finalised claim is around \$17,800.